givasile/effector/docs/docs/notebooks/real-examples/05_medical_costs.md

     --- pdp --------------------------------------------------

-    [effector] global effects reproduce 84.4% of the model's variance; with subregions, 96.6%
+    [effector] global effects   (GAM)  -> 84.4% of the model's variance regional effects (CALM) -> 96.6%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- ale --------------------------------------------------

-    [effector] global effects reproduce 84.0% of the model's variance; with subregions, 96.1%
+    [effector] global effects   (GAM)  -> 84.0% of the model's variance regional effects (CALM) -> 96.1%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 83.8% of the model's variance; with subregions, 96.7%
+    [effector] global effects   (GAM)  -> 83.8% of the model's variance regional effects (CALM) -> 96.7%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()